Seamonsters-2605/Ardroid/ArdroidScript/README.md

 Currently the editor is finished but the app cannot compile or run code.

 This directory has the "compiler" for the language.
-It is written in Java and will eventually be added to the app as an App Inventor extension.
+It is written in Java as an extension to App Inventor.
+The compiled extension is in the root directory: `ardroid.ArdroidScriptCompilerComponent.aix`